-Network Navigability in the Social Internet of Things
+Friendship selection in the Social Internet of Things: challenges and possible strategies

-Michele Nitti, Luigi Atzori, Irena Pletikosa Cvijikj University of Cagliari, Italy, michele.nitti, l.atzori@diee.unica.it ETH Zurich, Switzerland, ipletikosa@ethz.ch
+Michele Nitti, Luigi Atzori, Irena Pletikosa Cvijikj

+University of Cagliari, Italy, michele.nitti, l.atzori@diee.unica.it ETH Zurich, Switzerland, ipletikosa@ethz.ch

 Abstract-The Internet of Things is expected to be overpopulated by a very large number of objects, with intensive interactions, heterogeneous communications and millions of services.
 Consequently, scalability issues will arise from the search of the right object that can provide the desired service.